 Description: Explains WACC and how to calculate it

-Cost of capital is a concept that can be derived from the discussion we have had about opportunity cost.
-From the discussion that we have had so far, we know that that are two ways in which capital can be raised.
+Cost of capital is a concept that we introduced with opportunity cost in our last post.
+From the discussion so far, we know that that are two ways to raise capital.
 We can either invest on our own account, which we call equity investment.
 Or we can go out and borrow money from friends, family & the neighborhood bank.
 We call this debt.

-The proportion of debt to equity is called leverage.
+Leverage is the proportion of debt to equity.
 If a business raises 100 dollars in capital, out of which 70 dollars is an equity investment and 30 dollars is debt, then what is the leverage ratio?
 If we divide 30 dollars of debt by the 70 dollars of equity we find, that for every dollar of equity there are 42 cents of debt available.
 Or the leverage for this business is 42%.
 An alternate definition takes the opposite view and divides the 70 dollars of equity by the 30 dollars of debt to determine that for every dollar of debt there are 2.33 dollars of equity available.

-What about cost of capital for this combination of funds?
+What about cost of capital, or WACC, for this combination of funds?
 How much return should a business generate on this hundred-dollar investment to break even?

 To discuss these issues lets take step-by-step approach.
 This way we’ll be able to build on concepts explained earlier in the session.

 One way is to just do simple averaging.
 Let’s assume that you have to pay 10% interest on the 30 dollars you have borrowed; this is the cost of debt.
 The risk of taking on equity is a little higher than average, which is why it costs more; as such, the cost of equity is 20%.
-Both of these are required returns.
+Both are required returns.
 What is the correct required average return?
-In other words what is the average cost of capital?
+In other words what is the weighted average cost of capital or WACC?

 This expression can be simplified to